oqtane/oqtane.docs/src/pages/guides/troubleshooting/troubleshooting-file-manager.md

 **Solution:**
 - Check the destination folder in the File Manager to confirm that the file was uploaded to the correct directory.
-- Ensure that the correct file path is set in the system configuration, and check for any issues with the server’s file system.
+- Ensure that the correct file path is set in the system configuration, and check for any issues with the server's file system.
 - Verify that the File Manager is correctly displaying files from the uploaded directory.
 If necessary, refresh the view to load the updated list of files.

 ### 4. Permissions Issues with Files and Folders